TanJinXian/FlowerFlower/README.md

 ## Instruction to team members
 * Install git to clone the project, refer to the [cheat Sheet](https://www.git-tower.com/blog/git-cheat-sheet/)
-* Alternative, using the GitHub Desktop to clone.
+* Alternately, using the GitHub Desktop to clone.
 Download at [here](https://desktop.github.com/)
 * Open the Laravel project with any text editor or IDE